MSE250/Plotting-Guidebook-for-MSE-250/README.md

 5. Try using other software for data processing, such as Matlab or OriginLab.

-### Please read the comments carefully and follow the instructions provided.
+### Please read the annotations carefully and follow the instructions provided.
 ### By adhering to the guidance at every step, the majority of issues you encounter can be resolved with the information found in the comments.
 ### However, if you neglect to read the instructions, or only partially follow them, nobody cannot guarantee a solution to your problems.